RaphaelIT7/gmod-holylib/README.md

 Returns the state flags for this entity.

 #### bool pvs.RemoveEntityFromTransmit(Entity ent or table ents)
+table ents - A sequential table containing all the entities that should be removed from being transmitted.
-Returns true if the entity was removed from being transmitted.
+Returns true if the entity or all entities were successfully removed from being transmitted.

 > NOTE: Only use this function inside the `HolyLib:CheckTransmit` hook!